RiyazAbdul/Miscrosoft_Homepage_Clone_page/README.md

-# 🖥️ Microsoft Homepage Clone Using HTML, & CSS
+# 🖥️ Microsoft Homepage Clone Using HTML & CSS

 This project is a **Microsoft homepage clone** built using **HTML & CSS**.
 It aims to replicate the structure and visual design of the Microsoft website homepage, focusing on front-end development skills.
 It demonstrates the use of responsive design, layout structuring, and interactive navigation using JavaScript.